I spent my life as a teacher, but I might have

 was volatile in the summertime.
 I remember her bending forward,

-violently beating that grass fire with tow sacks drenched in the lake
+violently beating at a grass fire with tow sacks drenched in the lake

 For my third birthday, my older cousins Bob and Weldon Kirk gave me a